nobletk/PlanetInvaders/README.md

 Planet Invaders
 ___

-## Overview
+This is an emulation of Space Invaders written in Java.

 <img src="screenshot.png" width="450" alt="">

-This is an emulation of Space Invaders written in Java.

 ## Features